Happy-Ferret/dockerfiles/amo-validator/README.md

+# How to build the image:

+    docker build -t=<yourname>/amo-validator .

-# How to use it:
+# How to use it, using my image on https://hub.docker.com/

     docker run --rm -v <path-to-dir-of-xpi>:/xpi marceloandrader/amo-validator /xpi/file.xpi -t extension